CUBoulder-2019Sp-IML4HCI/FinalProject-Marauders_Map/final_report.md

 ![Face](https://github.com/CUBoulder-2019Sp-IML4HCI/FinalProject-Marauders_Map/blob/master/report_pics/Screen%20Shot%202019-05-01%20at%206.42.41%20PM.png)

 3) ✅ Centroid Tracking: Due to the use of SVM for classification, the classification was jittery as the faces that lie closer to the margin were often confused.
-In order to increase the confidence in the classification, a polling method was introduced to ID a particular face after a majority??.
+In order to increase the confidence in the classification, a polling method was introduced to ID a particular face after a majority has been determined.
 In 40 consecutive frames, if a face has a majority name, then that face gets that name for the next 400 frames.
 Once again on the 400th frame, we flush the registered faces, as we wanted to the classification system to be active and correct itself if it got the face wrong the first time.

     * Centroid Tracking uses a simple method of comparing euclidean distances between various centroid of object on the scene.
 It is an effective algorithm, to track multiple moving objects in the scene without losing track.